YerevaNN/yerevann.github.io/_posts/2015-11-11-generating-constitution-with-recurrent-neural-networks.md

 ## Data

 We decided to test Karpathy's RNN on Armenian text.
 Armenian language has a [unique alphabet](https://en.wikipedia.org/wiki/Armenian_alphabet), and the characters are encoded in the Unicode space by the codes [U+0530 - U+058F](http://www.unicode.org/charts/PDF/U0530.pdf).
 In UTF-8 these symbols use two bytes where the first byte is always `0xD4`, `0xD5` or `0xD6`.
-So the neural net has two look at almost 2 times larger distances (when compared to English) in order to be able to learn the words.
+So the neural net has to look at almost 2 times larger distances (when compared to English) in order to be able to learn the words.
 Also, the Armenian alphabet contains 39 letters, 50% more than Latin.

 Recently the main political topic in Armenia is the Constitutional reform.
 This helped us to choose the corpus for training.
 We took all three versions of the Constitution of Armenia (the [first version](http://www.arlis.am/documentview.aspx?docID=1) voted in 1995, the [updated version](http://www.arlis.am/documentview.aspx?docID=75780) of 2005, and the [new proposal](http://moj.am/storage/uploads/Sahmanadrakan_1-15.docx) which will be voted later this year) and concatenated them in a [single text file](https://github.com/YerevaNN/char-rnn-constitution/blob/master/data/input.txt).
 The size of the corpus is just 440 KB, which is roughly 224 000 Unicode symbols (all non-Armenian symbols, including spaces and numbers use 1 byte).
 Andrej suggests to use at least 1MB data, so our corpus is very small.
 On the other hand the text is quite specific, the vocabulary is very small and the structure of the text is fairly simple.